 Please wait while you are redirected.

-DESCRIPTIONMechanical devices to assist or replace a failing heart have been developed over many decades of research.
-A ventricular assist device (VAD) is a mechanical support, attached to the native heart and vessels to augment cardiac output.
+DESCRIPTIONA ventricular assist device (VAD) is a mechanical support attached to the native heart and vessels to augment cardiac output.
 The total artificial heart (TAH) replaces the native ventricles and is attached to the pulmonary artery and aorta; the native heart is typically removed.
 Both the VAD and TAH may be used as a bridge to heart transplantation or as destination therapy in those who are not candidates for transplantation.
 The VAD has also been used as a bridge to recovery in patients with reversible conditions affecting cardiac output.

-Left ventricular assist devices (LVAD).
-Implantable ventricular assist devices are attached to the native heart, which may have enough residual activity to withstand a device failure in the short term.
-In reversible conditions of heart failure, the native heart may regain some function, and weaning and explanting of the mechanical support system after months of use has been described.
+Ventricular assist devices.
+Implantable ventricular assist devices (VADs) are attached to the native heart, which may have enough residual activity to withstand a device failure in the short term.
+In reversible heart failure conditions, the native heart may regain some function, and weaning and explanting of the mechanical support system after months of use has been described.
 Ventricular assist devices can be classified as internal or external, electrically or pneumatically powered, and pulsatile or continuous flow.
 Initial devices were pulsatile, mimicking the action of a beating heart.
 More recent devices may utilize a pump which provides continuous flow.
 Continuous devices may move blood in rotary or axial flow.

-There are several situations in which pVAD may offer possible benefits: 1) cardiogenic shock that is refractory to medications and intra-aortic balloon pump (IABP), 2) cardiogenic shock, as an alternative to IABP, and 3) high-risk patients undergoing invasive cardiac procedures who need circulatory support.
+There are several situations in which pVAD may be beneficial: 1) cardiogenic shock that is refractory to medications and intra-aortic balloon pump (IABP), 2) cardiogenic shock, as an alternative to IABP, and 3) high-risk patients undergoing invasive cardiac procedures who need circulatory support.

 Total Artificial Heart

-In September 2006, device AbioCor® Implantable Replacement Heart System (AbioMed, Inc., Danvers MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end-stage heart disease individuals who are not cardiac transplant candidates and who:
+In September 2006, the AbioCor® Implantable Replacement Heart System (Abiomed, Danvers, MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end stage heart disease patients who are not cardiac transplant candidates and who:

 Ventricular Assist Devices

-In February 2004, the FDA approved the DeBakey VAD® Child under the HDE approval process.
-According to the FDA, this device is indicated under HDE for both home and hospital use for children who are between ages 5 and 16 years and who have end-stage ventricular failure requiring temporary mechanical blood circulation until a heart transplant is performed.
+In February 2004, the FDA approved the DeBakey VAD® Child under the HDE process for both home and hospital use for children between the ages of 5 and 16 years who have end stage ventricular failure requiring temporary mechanical blood circulation until a heart transplant is performed.

-In October 2008, device Centrimag® Right Ventricular Assist Device (Levitronix, Zurich) was approved by the FDA under the HDE to provide temporary circulatory support for up to 14 days for patients in cardiogenic shock due to acute right-sided heart failure.
+In October 2008, device CentriMag® Right Ventricular Assist Device (Levitronix, Zurich) was approved by the FDA under the HDE process to provide temporary circulatory support for up to 14 days for patients in cardiogenic shock due to acute right-sided heart failure.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through Case Management from Blue Cross & Blue Shield of Mississippi.